LDAP Configuration

 Search criteria for classes

 The configuration here is similar to that for users and groups.
-Define a search base that contains the classes and a corresponding search filter.
+A search base that contains the classes and a corresponding search filter has to be defined.
 Likewise, the search range is configured as usual via the corresponding drop-down menu.

-Test your configuration via the corresponding button and note that classes will only be created later if both teachers and students are in them.
+The configuration via the corresponding button has to be tested and it has to be noted that classes will only be created later if both teachers and students are in them.

 Search criteria for teachers and students